Nanachi357/kotlin-crypto-platform/README.md

 ## Disclaimer

-**⚠️ IMPORTANT: This software is provided "as is" without warranty of any kind.**
+**IMPORTANT: This software is provided "as is" without warranty of any kind.**

 - This software may contain bugs and vulnerabilities
 - Use at your own risk